Search

 I joined UK-based Jagged Globe for their Zermatt 4000ers trip.
 As sold, the trip starts by acclimatizing on easier 4000-meter summits accessed from the Klein Matterhorn telepherique and culminates with the Dufourspitze, a.k.a.
 Monta Rosa (4,634m), the highest mountain in Switzerland.
 Dodgy weather stopped us from tagging the Dufour, but we still climbed four 4000ers and a technical via ferratta (steel ladders and cable route).

 I also worked with Jim Blyth.
 A Chamonix-based Scot.
-We have big ski plans for 2012.

 Jitendra Singh and Gavin Jackson climbing the SW ridge of Pollux (4,092m), our first summit of the trip.

-Jitendra, Gavin and I on the summit of Pollux (4,092 m).
+Jitendra, Gavin and I on the summit of Pollux (4,092m).

 Jim belaying folks down the 32mm fixed lines on Pollux.